ArkoseLabs/arkose-examples/react-native-example/README.md

 cd ..
 ```

-Note: This example application was built for JSDK 19 and below, we recommend using that version for running this application.
+Note: This example application was built for JDK 19 and below, we recommend using that version for running this application.

 ## Start the application